 Fall Alfalfa Checklist

-Using the following fall checklist will improve winter survival of alfalfa and yield in 2022.
+Using the following fall checklist will improve winter survival of alfalfa and yield in the upcoming year.

 - Assess the alfalfa stand density.
 This is easy to do immediately after mowing or when fall growth is less than 6 inches.
 Look for 55 stems/sq ft.
 This will give optimum yield next spring (assuming that winterkill is not a factor).
 Consider that 40 stems/sq foot indicates a 25% yield reduction next year from the optimum yield potential.
 If the stem density is low, it might be worthwhile to plan on turning stand over and seeding new fields.